Skip to main content

 Theory explains why, methodology guides which approach to pick, method is the concrete steps

-In the previous article we talked about an Agent’s timezone blind spot [3] — a 25-hour error that compounded over several days without the Agent ever noticing.
-I ended that piece by saying: if you really want an Agent to operate autonomously, what you need isn’t a more careful Agent — it’s a methodology.
+In the previous article we talked about an Agent’s timezone blind spot [3] — the Agent let a 25-hour error compound for several days without noticing it at all.
+At the end of that piece, I said: if you really want an Agent to operate autonomously, what you need isn’t an Agent that nervously asks you about everything — it’s a methodology.

-But “methodology” has become one of those buzzwords that gets thrown around like “framework.”
-Slap the word “methodology” onto anything and it sounds impressive, but when you open it up, it’s just an SOP.
+But “methodology” has become one of those overused words, almost like “framework.”
+Add the word “methodology” to anything and it suddenly sounds serious.
+But in most cases, when you open the file, it’s only an SOP.

-What these articles are about, though, isn’t how to write SOPs.
-It’s a complete growth chain: from theory to methodology, from methodology to playbook, from playbook to execution plan.
-Each layer down is a transition from “general” to “specific,” from “possible” to “certain” — the lower you go, the less flexibility but the higher the executability.
+Of course, what this article is about is absolutely not how to write SOPs.
+It’s about how to build a real methodology.
+It is a complete growth chain: from theory to methodology, from methodology to Playbook, from Playbook to execution plan.
+Each layer down is a transition from “general” to “specific,” from “possible” to “certain.”
+The lower the layer, the less flexibility it has, but the more executable it becomes.

-This chain matters because most people, when working with an Agent, habitually jump straight to the bottom layer, handing the Agent a pile of instructions and saying “do it!”
-The Agent follows through, but the moment it hits a situation the instructions don’t cover, things fall apart — it doesn’t know why it should act a certain way, so it naturally makes bad calls in new situations, or more accurately, it guesses wrong.
+This chain matters because most people, when working with an Agent, habitually jump straight to the bottom layer — handing the Agent a pile of instructions and saying “do it!”
+The Agent follows through, but the moment it hits a situation the instructions don’t cover, things fall apart.
+It doesn’t know “why it should do this,” so it easily makes the wrong judgment in a new situation.
+Or more accurately: it guesses wrong.

 So how do you build this chain?
-Let’s walk through a real case and see how it came together step by step.
+Let’s walk through a real case and build it step by step.

-Before the case study, let’s untangle a few concepts that constantly get mixed up.
+Before the case study, let’s clarify a few terms and concepts that are constantly mixed up.

-Methodology answers “how to approach it and why this approach.”
+Methodology answers how to approach something, and “why choose this approach.”
 It provides principles and rationale for choosing tools, processes, and steps — a framework that guides action.
 It’s closer to the ground than theory, but it’s not the ground itself.
 Agile tells you how to organize software development and iteration cycles, but it won’t write your Sprint Backlog for you.

-Method is the concrete steps and tools — what you actually read and follow when you get your hands dirty.
+Method is the grounded, concrete steps and tools — the thing you can read and then follow when you actually start working.

 So the hierarchy is: